Tax return filing deadline 2026: complete guide

 In case of late filing of the tax return, the DGFiP applies the following sanctions:

-- in the absence of tax due, a flat fine of €150 or 9% of undeclared profits, whichever is higher (Article 1758 of the CGI);
+- in the absence of tax due, a flat fine of €150 per document not filed on time (Article 1729 B of the CGI);

 Risk of ex officio taxation#